GM-Consult-Pty-Ltd/text_indexing/README.md

 ### TextIndexer Interface

-The text indexing classes (indexers) in this library implement `TextIndexer`, an interface intended for information retrieval software applications.
-The design of the `TextIndexer` interface is consistent with [information retrieval theory](https://nlp.stanford.edu/IR-book/pdf/irbookonlinereading.pdf) and is intended to construct and/or maintain two artifacts:
+The text indexing classes (indexers) in this library implement the `TextIndexer` interface.
+The  `TextIndexer` is used to construct and/or maintain three artifacts:
-* a hashmap with the vocabulary as key and the document frequency as the values (the `dictionary`); and
+* a hashmap with the vocabulary as key and the document frequency as the values (the `dictionary`)
+* a hashmap with `k-grams` as key and a set of `terms` as the values (the `k-gram index`); and
 * another hashmap with the vocabulary as key and the postings lists for the linked `documents` as values (the `postings`).

-The dictionary and postings can be asynchronous data sources or in-memory hashmaps.
-The `TextIndexer` reads and writes to/from these artifacts using the `TextIndexer.index`.
+The dictionary, postings and k-gram index can be read and updated via asynchronous methods exposed by the [`TextIndexer.index`](#invertedindex-interface).

 Text or documents can be indexed by calling the following methods:
 * `TextIndexer.indexText` indexes text from a text document;
 * `TextIndexer.indexJson` indexes the fields in a `JSON` document; and
 * `TextIndexer.indexCollection` indexes the fields of all the documents in s JSON document collection.

-Alternatively, pass a stream of documents `TextIndexer.documentStream` or `TextIndexer.collectionStream` for indexing whenever either of these streams emit (a) document(s).
+Alternatively, pass a `TextIndexer.documentStream` or `TextIndexer.collectionStream` for indexing of the stream elements.

-Implementing classes override the following asynchronous methods for interacting with the `TextIndexer.index`:
+Implementing classes (e.g. [`TextIndexerBase`](#textindexerbase-class)) override the following asynchronous methods for interacting with the `TextIndexer.index`:
 * `TextIndexer.indexText` indexes a text document;
 * `TextIndexer.indexJson` indexes the fields in a JSON document;
 * `TextIndexer.indexCollection` indexes the fields of all the documents in a JSON document collection; and
-*  `TextIndexer.updateIndexes` method updates the `TextIndexer.index` with new postings and k-gram entries.
+* `TextIndexer.updateIndexes` method updates the `TextIndexer.index` with new/changed dictionary, postings and k-gram entries.

 Use one of three factory constructors to instantiate a `TextIndexer`:
 * [`TextIndexer.index`](#textindexerindex);